Nanbanzuke vinegar

 1

-Put the ingredients in [A] in a pot and heat it.
+Put the ingredients in [A] into a pot and heat

 2

-Once the sugar has dissolved, add the bonito shaved flakes, and when it is brought to a boil, add the hawk claws, turn off the heat and let it cool.
+Once the sugar has dissolved, add the bonito flakes, bring to a boil, then add the chili peppers, turn off the heat and let cool

 3